sensebox/OSeM-compose/README.md

 After you installed the software listed above, created the subdomains and placed the `docker-compose.yml` on your server, you need to configure some values in said `docker-compose.yml`.
 Place these below their respective services `environment` key.

-Afterwards you can start everything with `docker-compose up -d`
+Afterwards you can start everything with `docker-compose up -d`.
+This repository also contains some bash scripts to deploy updated images.

 | key | service | comment | optional |
 |---------------------------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------|----------|